 - Create Sub Tasks Figure out what it is you need to do specifically, and then create numerous smaller tasks in list form that you check off one by one.
-This way even if you get distracted, you know exactly what you're focusing on at any given time, and you can work until you finish it and them motivate yourself to the next task.
+This way even if you get distracted, you know exactly what you're focusing on at any given time, and you can work until you finish it and then motivate yourself to the next task.

 - Breathe Better Some people find that they have the most difficulty concentrating during an anxiety attack.
-This type of concentration issue is very different from the others, because it tends to last for less time but also makes it nearly impossible to pay attention to what's around you.
+This type of concentration issue is very different from the others because it tends to last for less time but also makes it nearly impossible to pay attention to what's around you.
 This type of concentration problem is often due to hyperventilation.
 During anxiety attacks, you tend to breathe in a way that causes less blood flow to reach your brain, causing you to lose some of your concentration ability.
 It's not dangerous, but it needs to be fixed.
 Breathe better by slowing down your breathing dramatically and fighting the urge to gasp for more air.
 Make sure you take at least 5 seconds to breathe in, hold for two seconds, and take at least 7 seconds to breathe out.

 Unfortunately, none of these strategies are a replacement for simply curing your anxiety.
 You need to make sure that your anxiety is under control if you also want to ensure that your concentration isn't too affected.

-Take my free 7 minute anxiety test to find out how you can improve your concentration by fighting your anxiety.
+Take my free 7-minute anxiety test to find out how you can improve your concentration by fighting your anxiety.